Renal colic classically refers to acute severe loin pain that occurs secondary to a urinary stone.

-Renal colic occurs in paroxysms of 20-60 minutes and can be extremely intense requiring parenteral analgesics.
+Renal colic occurs in paroxysms, 20-60 minutes long, that can be extremely intense.
 Renal colic pain usually settles quickly following relief of the obstruction (e.g. by a stent) or passage of the stone.

 The classical presentation of renal colic is loin-to-groin pain.

-The pain may occur in a colicky manner with waves a severe pain which settle before further episodes.
-Vomiting is common and normally occurs in association with the pain.
+The pain may occur in a colicky manner with waves of severe pain.
+Vomiting is common and normally associated with the pain.

-Some patients may present with signs of infection - fever, tachycardia, malaise, confusion - and at times become frankly septic.
+Some patients may present with signs of infection - fever, tachycardia, malaise - and at times become frankly septic.
 An infected-obstructed urinary system is a urological emergency requiring urgent drainage.

 It is important to monitor observations (e.g HR, BP, RR, Temp) and look for signs of infection as this could represent the development of urosepsis, which may require urgent urological management.